Easter Delivers Messages Hope

 "This vision begins with respect for the equal dignity of each person.
 It is based on the idea that we are all made in the image of God."

-"Racism is sin enmeshed with other sins, like greed and lust.
+"Racism is a sin enmeshed with other sins, like greed and lust.
 Some people don’t like “sin” talk.
 But to cast racism as a sin is useful in many ways."

 "A struggle against a sin is not the work of a week or a year, since sin keeps popping back up.
 But this vision has led to some of the most significant social justice victories in history: William Wilberforce’s fight against the slave trade, the Rev. Dietrich Bonhoeffer’s and the Confessing Church’s struggle against Nazism.
 And, of course, Martin Luther King Jr. and the civil rights movement."